 Helpful resources on building a wood fired pizza oven !

 - Here is one of the best books on oven building by our teacher Kiko Denzer, Building Your Own Earth Oven.
-It offers lots of valuable information from planning, site considerations, to foundations and roof options, as well as many variations on materials and designs.
+It offers lots of valuable information from planning, site considerations, to foundations and roof options, as well as many pizza oven plans.
 And Kiko’s website, where you can find great articles on building with earth, as well as his future workshops.
 You will not only appreciate his knowledge, but also his wisdom on how to live life more simply and more fully.

 - another of my favorite books on earth building: The Hand-Sculpted House by the great pioneers Ianto Evans(Kiko’s teacher) and Michael Smith.
 I took a week long class from Michael and built a cob / straw bale room at a Waldorf School – one of the best weeks ever!
 Michael’s website, lots of great natural building methods, and workshops!